Skip to Content

 Grocery Baggers

-This is a strange one to get used to.
+This is a strange one to get used to and one we had to include in our tipping guide because most people would never know about this.
 After living in Playa del Carmen, we noticed the locals tip the person who bagged their groceries at Walmart or Mega.

 We later learned that most of these people were not employees but worked for tips.
 Everyone tips them, even the locals who don’t have much to spare.
 We typically gave them whatever small coins we had.
 It would range from 5 pesos to 20 if we had a bunch of bags.